AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data/event-data.md

   - The id property must always be provided.
 The startTime is required when creating a new top-level event.

+  - Single point-in-time events can be modeled by setting endTime=startTime.

   - Missing properties are ignored on update, set to null on create.

      - This can work like a REST PATCH.